 Ellipticals offer a great low impact workout that is suitable for a variety of levels of fitness.
 Most are equipped with moving handles that let you move your arms and legs.
 You can pump your arms in unison with your legs and the upper body starts to activate as well as the quads, glutes and hamstrings.
 Not only this but while you rotate the both your core is braced working your abdominals.

-The versatility of the elliptical allows you to work different muscles in the legs.
+The versatility of the elliptical allows you to tone and work different muscles in the legs.
 Pedalling in reverse works your hamstring and calves while forward does quads and glutes, you can vary your workouts to get a good balance of both motions.

 Does Elliptical Tone Buttocks?